linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 So how do you strip out excess cash?
 Once a company reaches a steady state, a rule of thumb suggests you should include about two percent of revenue as necessary cash.
 For less predictable companies with greater growth prospects, a ratio of cash to revenue up to five percent may be appropriate.

 Take Microsoft as an example.
 We assumed the company needs cash equivalent to two percent of revenue, or \$4 billion, for fiscal 2022.
-The company's cash, cash equivalents, and short-term investments were\$ 105 billion.
-Including this full amount would take invested capital from  \$165 billion to\$ 266 billion and ROIC from 49 percent to 29 percent.
+The company's cash, cash equivalents, and short-term investments were \$105 billion.
+Including this full amount would take invested capital from \$165 billion to \$266 billion and ROIC from 49 percent to 29 percent.

 The issue of surplus cash also shows why it can be dangerous to calculate invested capital with the financing approach only.
 If you agree that stripping out excess cash is appropriate, you remove it from current assets on the operating side and simultaneously deduct it from shareholders' equity on the financing side.
 A simplistic focus on the financing side leaves you in no position to know whether there is too much cash, much less what the proper adjustment should be.

 One final point, which may at first appear counter to the other points in this discussion.
 A DCF using FCF derives a firm, or corporate, value.
 To come up with a value per share, you add nonoperating assets, subtract liabilities, and divide by the shares outstanding.
-The common prescription is to designate some cash and marketable securities as necessary to run the business and consider only the excess amount to be a nonoperating asset.[29]
-This is wrong.
-In fact, all cash and marketable securities should be added to firm value, provided that the estimates for working capital growth include the cash necessary to run the business.[30]
+The common prescription is to designate some cash and marketable securities as necessary to run the business and consider only the excess amount to be a nonoperating asset.$^{29}$ This is wrong.
+In fact, all cash and marketable securities should be added to firm value, provided that the estimates for working capital growth include the cash necessary to run the business.$^{30}$

 Restructuring, write-offs, and litigation.
 ROIC seeks to quantify the results of ongoing business operations.
 But companies also report non-operating items that affect the income statement and balance sheet.
-Indeed, the average number of non-core items that companies report per year is about one-third higher now than it was 25 years ago.[31]
+Indeed, the average number of non-core items that companies report per year is about one-third higher now than it was 25 years ago.$^{31}$

 Non-operating items should be infrequent, unusual, and not anticipated to recur.
-But distinguishing between operating and non-operating items requires judgment in many cases.[32]
-For example, what about a company that takes modest restructuring charges in most years?
+But distinguishing between operating and non-operating items requires judgment in many cases.$^{32}$ For example, what about a company that takes modest restructuring charges in most years?
 Should you consider that to be an operating, or non-operating, item?

 Here we discuss three of the most prominent non-core items—restructuring charges, asset write-offs, and litigation provisions—and discuss their impact on the calculation of ROIC.

 - Restructuring.
 Companies take a restructuring charge when they plan to change the organization of their business.
 This is often, but not always, based on a plan to reduce costs.
 Cost cutting includes a reduction in the workforce and closure of facilities.
 These charges commonly require a cost upfront, for example employee severance payments, and a benefit in the future.

 Kimberly-Clark, a multinational personal care company, recently completed a large restructuring program.
-The company incurred cumulative costs of  \$2.2 billion pre-tax (\$ 1.6 billion after-tax) to reduce its workforce
+The company incurred cumulative costs of \$2.2 billion pre-tax (\$1.6 billion after-tax) to reduce its workforce

 by about 5,000 people and close 10 facilities.
 These included costs for workforce reduction, asset write-offs, and additional capital expenditures.
-The result was \$560 million of pre-tax cost savings.[33]
+The result was \$560 million of pre-tax cost savings.$^{33}$

 The workforce reduction costs showed up both on the income statement, reducing NOPAT, and as a liability, affecting invested capital.
 The asset write-off reduced invested capital and the additional capital expenditures had the opposite effect.

 In this case, we would advocate for stripping out the accounting adjustments for the restructuring with the exception of the additional capital spending.
 Further, it is appropriate to reflect the cost savings, to the degree they are credible, in future NOPAT calculations.

-Research shows that investors react favorably to restructuring charges that reduce costs and show little reaction to asset write-offs.[34]
-A cost-benefit analysis of Kimberly-Clark's restructuring program illuminates why this might be the case.
-The cash costs of  \$1.6 billion offset a benefit of about\$ 7.0 billion for a net gain of more than \$5 billion.[35]
+Research shows that investors react favorably to restructuring charges that reduce costs and show little reaction to asset write-offs.$^{34}$ A cost-benefit analysis of Kimberly-Clark's restructuring program illuminates why this might be the case.
+The cash costs of \$1.6 billion offset a benefit of about \$7.0 billion for a net gain of more than \$5 billion.$^{35}$

 - Write-offs.
 A write-off or a write-down is an accounting charge to recognize that the value of an asset is impaired.
 A write-off means the asset is valued at zero while a write-down reduces the carrying cost.
 While these terms are used interchangeably, most charges are write-downs.

 An asset write-off occurs when a company recognizes that it overstated an asset's useful life.
 Companies overstate asset lives because they fail to consider technological obsolescence and inflation.
 Obsolescence occurs when a new and improved asset comes along and renders the old one useless.
 Inflation is relevant because rising prices mean that capital expenditures will exceed depreciation, even when the business is stable, because new capital expenditures reflect inflation while depreciation is based on historical costs.

 Depreciation is often used as a proxy for maintenance capital spending, or the amount of spending a business requires to sustain current operations.
 But it is common for companies to understate maintenance capital expenditures.
-Indeed, the gap between maintenance capital expenditures and depreciation is a predictor of future asset write-offs.[36]
+Indeed, the gap between maintenance capital expenditures and depreciation is a predictor of future asset write-offs.$^{36}$

 Here again, the treatment of asset write-offs requires judgment.
 For companies that write off assets serially, adding back the charge to invested capital appears appropriate.
 Otherwise, the company's poor capital allocation will not show up properly in the ROIC figures.
 If the occurrence is rare and the size of the write-off is not material, it is reasonable to simply let it go without an adjustment.